jas-nat/PyTorch-YOLO-V3-KAIST/README.md

 $ sudo pip3 install -r requirements.txt
 ```

+##### Download pretrained weights
+if you wan use pretrained darknet-53 on IMAGENET weights, please download [darknet53.conv.74](https://pjreddie.com/media/files/darknet53.conv.74),and put it into `weights/`

 ## Conversion Label to YOLO format
 Go to `label_transform` and find a code to transform  the annotations to YOLO format.
 Check the flag and directories inside the file depending on your directories.